tubone24/a2a_mastra/README.md

 ### Architecture Benefits

-With the partial migration to Mastra architecture:
+With the substantial migration to Mastra architecture:

 **Achieved Benefits:**
-- **Web Search Modernization**: Web Search agent now uses native Mastra A2A and MCP integration
+- **Multi-Agent Modernization**: Data Processor, Summarizer, and Web Search agents use native Mastra A2A
-- **Hybrid Flexibility**: Mix of Express and Mastra architectures for different requirements
+- **Hybrid Flexibility**: Express for Gateway (frontend communication), Mastra for processing agents
 - **MCP Protocol Support**: Advanced web search capabilities through Model Context Protocol
-- **Containerized Deployment**: Consistent Docker container setup across all agents
+- **Unified Processing**: Consistent Mastra Dev Server for all data processing agents

 **Future Enhancement Options:**
-- **Complete Mastra Migration**: Migrate remaining Express agents to Mastra Dev Server
+- **Complete Mastra Migration**: Migrate Gateway to Mastra Dev Server for full unification
-- **Unified A2A Protocol**: Standardize on native Mastra A2A for all agents
+- **Unified A2A Protocol**: Standardize on native Mastra A2A for all agents including Gateway
 - **Production Storage**: Migrate to production-ready storage backends
 - **Horizontal Scaling**: Implement multi-instance agent deployment